reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 The variables you set are repeatedly updated uniquely by each one of your participants until the loop condition no longer holds.
 Values are updated via `{!rsh} return` statements, while `{!rsh} continue` is implicit.

-If some thing or many things can be done by many different people, you use a parallelReduce to handle the fork and cases.
+If some thing or many things can be done by many different people, you use a `{!rsh} parallelReduce` to handle the `{!rsh} fork` and cases.

 A fork is a race between API members where we are unsure who exactly is performing the next consensus operation, this is why they are common with API members – which offer functionality to many different participants.